-547 People Dressed As Spider-Man Flooded Stockholm Comic Con And Won A World Record
+More Than 500 People Dressed As Spider-Man Flooded Stockholm Comic Con And Won A World Record

 There’s quite a few handfuls of “strange” Guinness World Records.
 Almost anything is eligible, as long as it can be quantified in some way.
 As expected, this has led people to put themselves down in history for the strangest things.
 There are entire books of strange world records, from largest body parts to most impressive feats.

-Apparently, there was even a world record for most amount of Spider-men in one place at one time — and it has recently been broken.
+Apparently, there was even a world record for most amount of Spider-Men in one place at one time — and it has recently been broken.
 According to Comic Book, Marvel and Sony teamed up to gather an obscene amount of people in Spideys at the Stockholm Comic Con.

 The attempt was made in honor of the new Marvel’s Spider-Man game, which was released for PS4 a little over a week ago.
 Marvel’s chief editor, C.B.
 Cebulski, set the event into action, sending out a tweet early Sunday morning in order to advertise the Spidey-Fest.

 Hours later, another photo was posted, showing a room full of identical masked superheroes.
-Marvel and Sony succeeded in gathering nearly 550 Spider-men in one place, setting a new world record — and probably breaking some fire hazard rules in the process.
+Marvel and Sony succeeded in gathering nearly 550 Spider-Men in one place, setting a new world record — and probably breaking some fire hazard rules in the process.

 We did it!
 New world record for the largest gathering of people dressed as Spider-Man!
 547 Spideys in Stockholm!! #marvel #sony #PS4 pic.twitter.com/gvTDb7RPCf